ramis-khasianov/codealong-react-promptopia/README.md

 Select Web application and fill out the form with your app's URL (http://localhost:3000) and authorized redirect URI (http://localhost:3000/api/auth/callback/google)

 Then insert them in `.env` file in root folder just like in `.env.example` file

+## Setting up MongoDB Database

+Go to [MongoDB](https://www.mongodb.com/atlas) and register.
+Create a new free tier cluster

+Next you go to Database Access and create new user

+Nex you need to go to Network Access and add your IP address to whitelist (or just press "Allow access from anywhere")

+Then go to Database > Connect > Connect your application and copy the connection string

+Then insert it in `.env` file in root folder just like in `.env.example` file